arieees666/arieees666.github.io/README.md

  - March 11, 2021: `Bare minimum for tryhackme, spent most of my night debugging + studying bad grades from HTB which I eventually flagged.
 Pretty tricky yet fun, will do a writeup later.`
  - March 12, 2021: `Finished the broker room on tryhackme, enjoyed playing around requests with burp.
 Preparing to solve hacknote from pwnable.tw but having problems unstripping the libc`
  - March 13, 2021: `Had fun with retracing a hacker's steps from a packet capture then redoing the needed steps to pwn the hacked machine on tryhackme.
 Solved a slightly tricky heap chall from nahamsec ctf which is pretty nice, I'm improving :)`
+ - March 14, 2021: `Finished overpass2, similar approached with the challenge I solved yesterday.
+Speedrun through some of the challenges on nahamcon.`